-Journalist and columnist Nuriye Ural, best known for the interviews she conducted with various public opinion leaders, was arrested at 6 a.m. on July 27, 2016 as part of an operation into 47 columnists and executives Zaman newspaper, shut down under Turkey’s State of Emergency.
+Journalist and columnist Nuriye Ural, best known for the interviews she conducted with various public opinion leaders, was arrested on 27 July 2016 as part of an investigation against 47 columnists and executives of Zaman newspaper, which was closed down through a statutory decree.

-She was then imprisoned pending trial on July 30, 2016 under an order from the Istanbul 4th Criminal Judgeship of Peace and sent to Bakırköy Prison.
+Ural was jailed pending trial on 30 July 2016 by Istanbul 4th Criminal Judgeship of Peace and sent to Bakırköy Prison.

-The prosecution wants Ural and others to be punished on charges of "membership of the FETÖ/PDY terrorist organization, forming the media leg of the group, attempting to overthrow the Constitutional order, the parliament and the government."
+The prosecution sought conviction for Ural on the charges of "membership in the FETÖ/PDY terrorist organization," and "attempting to overthrow the constitutional order, the Parliament and the government."

 The indictment was accepted by the Istanbul 13th High Criminal Court.
 The first hearing took place on 18-19 September 2017.